A proposal to probe quantum non-locality of Majorana fermions in tunneling experiments

-\paragraph{Coincidence probability:} The amplitude $G_{R}(\tau;ab)$ can lead to a so-called coincidence probability for the absence of an electron on the left lead and the presence of an electron on the right lead after the tunneling event \cite{sumanta}.
-The coincidence probability $P_c(\tau)$ maybe measured by using a joint measurement by two point contact detectors \cite{gong}.
-Alternatively, the non-local transfer of electron in the presence of charging energy \cite{fu}, which fixes the fermion parity $F_P$, can also be measured by a non-local conductance or transconductance $\frac{dI_b}{d V_a}$ between the ends $a$ and $b$ in Fig.~\ref{Fig2}.
-This measurement does not require the loop SC in Fig.~\ref{Fig2} and would require adding a lead to the end $a$.
+\paragraph{Coincidence probability:} The amplitude $G^{R}_{ab}(\tau)$ can lead to a so-called coincidence probability $P_c(\tau)$, which maybe measured by using a joint measurement by two point contact detectors at the two ends \cite{gong,sumanta}.
+Alternatively, the non-local transfer of electron can also be measured by a non-local conductance or transconductance $\frac{dI_b}{d V_a}$ between the ends $a$ and $b$ in Fig.~\ref{Fig2}.
+This measurement does not require closing the loop (L) in Fig.~\ref{Fig2} and would require adding a lead to the end $a$.
 In such a set-up, a voltage $V_a$ applied to the left-lead $a$ (relative to the SC) results in a current $I_b$ in the right lead $b$.
 Using results of Ref.~\onlinecite{bolech} for symmetric $t_a=t_b=t$ we find that